 What is the Difference Between capital Reserve and Reserve Capital?: Most of the students raised the question about the Difference between Capital Reserve and Reserve Capital.
-Let we conclude the statement clearly about the Capital.
-The Word capital will create dynamic Change in the Business world.
+Let us conclude the statement clearly about the Capital.
+Word capital will create dynamic Change in the Business world.
 Students refer to the below-given information about the Capital Reserve and Reserve Capital Difference.

 What is Capital Reserve?

 Capital Reserve means the part of the Profits which is reserved by the company for Future Needs or Long Term Projects to write Off Capital Expenses.
 Capital Reserve is created out of profits and it appears on the Equity and Liabilities Side of the Balance Sheet.
 The Capital Reserve is disclosed on the Reserve and Surplus Head.
 Creation of the Capital Reserve is mandatory as per it prevents the company from winding up the capital reasons.
 The Capital Reserve is useful to write off Fictitious Assets or Capital losses and Many More.